vinbhaskara/vinbhaskara.github.io/_posts/2013-11-11-slurm-jupyter.md

 ```
 Detach from the `tmux` session by pressing `Ctrl` and `b` keys at the same time, followed by `d`.

-With the Jupyter server running on a Slurm compute node, the next step is to forward it through SSH to the local computer via the Slurm head node.
+With the Jupyter server running on the Slurm compute node, the next step is to forward it through SSH to the local computer via the Slurm head node.

 Open a new Terminal session on the local computer.
 Forward the Jupyter Server port from the compute node to the local machine's ports using SSH tunneling as follows: